Ornge's Board of Directors

 Q.C., B.A., LL.B., LSM.

-Mr. Harnick was an elected member of the Ontario Legislature from 1990 to 1999 and he served as Attorney General of Ontario and Minister Responsible for Native affairs from 1995 to 1999.
-Mr. Harnick was responsible for the creation of the Ontario Mandatory Mediation Program and Legal Aid Ontario.
+Mr. Harnick was an elected member of the Ontario Legislature from 1990 – 1999 and he served as Attorney General of Ontario and Minister Responsible for Native Affairs from 1995 -1999.
+Mr. Harnick was responsible for the establishment of Legal Aid Ontario and for the Ontario Mandatory Mediation Program.
+As a trained mediator he was instrumental in bringing the major legal organizations in Ontario together with paralegal organizations, culminating in legislation that has made the Law Society of Ontario the regulator of paralegal activities.

 An image of Ornge Board member Patricia Lang